localredhead/dotfiles_osx/README.md

 The _post-checkout_ script sets up a few dependencies:

 1. It installs Homebrew
-1. It installs Homebew Bundler
+1. It installs Homebew Bundler https://github.com/Homebrew/homebrew-bundle
 1. It installs Exuberent Ctags because they require special compilation flags before brew install is run.
 1. It installs xcode cli tools.

-After these dependencies have been met it uses Brewdle to install everything listed in .bin/Brewdle.
+After these dependencies have been met it uses homebrew bundler to install everything listed in .bundle/Brewfile.
 A few key mentions:
 - **Emacs**
 - **Postgres**